 Most companies say they believe in great customer service, but few set up a system to insure that they provide it and achieve customer satisfaction.
 Delivering great customer service takes both understanding what your customers want and a way to see that they receive it.

-It is beyond the scope of this article to tell you how to deliver great service to your customers.
-However, we can show you how to find out what your customers think is great service and why it is worth your while to gather that knowledge.
+How do you find out what your customers think is great service and why it is worth your while to gather that knowledge?

 Delighted Customers Are Profitable